HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 {{ figure_markup(
   image="astro-hugo-next-transfer-size.png",
-  caption="Astro vs Hugo vs Next.js: Transfer size by year", description="Column chart showing the median total transfer size of Astro, Hugo, and Next.js sites in the pre-rendered category per year.
+  caption="Astro vs Hugo vs Next.js: Transfer size by year", description="Column chart showing the median total transfer size of Astro, Hugo, and Next.js sites in the prerendered category per year.
 In 2024, Astro sites have a median of 889 KB, Hugo sites have a median of 1,174 KB, and Next.js have a median of 1,659 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1751742689&format=interactive", sheets_gid="1131487846", sql_file="hugo_astro_next.sql"
   )
 }}

-Focusing on the three standout Static Site Generators in the Pre-rendered category—Astro, Hugo, and Next.js—gives us another lens to analyze page weight.
-Note: this analysis only includes sites in the Pre-rendered category to keep the comparison fair.
+Focusing on the three standout Static Site Generators in the Prerendered category—Astro, Hugo, and Next.js—gives us another lens to analyze page weight.
+Note: this analysis only includes sites in the Prerendered category to keep the comparison fair.

 Astro takes numerous steps to ship only the minimal data required, from Astro Islands and zero JavaScript by default to an asset optimization pipeline.
 It's great to see its dedication to performance reflected in the data.